Skip to main content

-lsi shutdown, law society ireland christmas, conveyancing shutdown ireland, property completion christmas, solicitor holidays ireland
+conveyancing shutdown ireland, law society ireland christmas, property completion christmas, solicitor holidays ireland, working day definition conveyancing

 For the technical definitions of working days, see the Technical Reference page.
 For a counting walkthrough, the Conveyancing scenario breaks it down step-by-step.

-• Solicitor offices run skeleton staff or close entirely.
+• Many solicitor offices run skeleton staff or close entirely.

-• Banks do not process mortgage drawdowns at full speed.
+• Banks may not process mortgage drawdowns at full speed.

-• The Property Registration Authority has reduced availability.
+• The Property Registration Authority may have reduced availability.

 • Avoid setting completion dates from late December to early January.